epochpic/epochpic.github.io/content/documentation/visualising_output/Python_BEAM.md

 - `"log"`: (optional) `bool`, if `True` then grid is done in log space for this parameter

-**The key features for this module are highlighted below, for in-depth documentation please visit, for in-depth documentation please visit <https://github.com/epochpic/epyscan>**
+**The key features for this module are highlighted below, for in-depth documentation please visit <https://github.com/epochpic/epyscan>**

 ### Example {#epyscan_example}